PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/getting-started/introduction.md

 ### JS

-Many of our components require the use of JavaScript to function.
-Specifically, they require our own JavaScript plugins and [Popper](https://popper.js.org/).
+Many Jazz Design System (and hence Bootstrap) components require the use of JavaScript to function.
+If you are utilizing a Javascript framework, then you can see the section about Frameworks below for possible third-party projects that might work for your situation.

+If you are not utilizing a specific Javascript framework, then you would utilize the Javascript files provided by this library as described below.
+They require the Bootstrap JavaScript plugins and [Popper](https://popper.js.org/).
 Place **one of the following `<script>`s** near the end of your pages, right before the closing `</body>` tag, to enable them.

 #### Bundle